rackerlabs/support-how-to/content/cloud-servers/getting-started-with-glusterfs-considerations-and-installation.md

 Run the commands in this section to perform the following steps:

-1. Partition block devices
+1. Partition block devices.
-2. Create Logical volume manager (LVM) foundation
+2. Create the logical volume manager (LVM) foundation.
-3. Prepare volume bricks
+3. Prepare volume bricks.

 The underlying bricks are a standard file system and mount point.
-Mount each brick in such a way so as to discourage any user from changing to the directory and writing to the underlying bricks themselves.
+Mount each brick in such a way to discourage any user from changing to the directory and writing to the underlying bricks themselves.

 **Warning:** Writing directly to a brick corrupts the volume.

 The bricks must be unique per node, and there should be a directory within the mount point to use in volume creation.
-Attempting to create a replicated volume by using the top-level of the mount points results in an error with instructions to use a subdirectory.
+Attempting to create a replicated volume by using the top level of the mount points results in an error with instructions to use a subdirectory.

 **All nodes**